-- +4 years (MPhil/PhD, with a duration of 4 years FTE), or
+- +4 years (MPhil/PhD, with a duration of 4 years FTE), or - 1+4 (Masters and MPhil/PhD, with a duration of 5 years FTE) to exceptional candidates.

-- 1+4 (Masters and MPhil/PhD, with a duration of 5 years FTE) to exceptional candidates.
+Students on the 1+4 route are required to

-Students on the 1+4 route must apply for the +4 (research degree) part of their studies about 6-9 months prior to the start of research studies date (eg a research degree admissions application should be submitted in January to March for entry in September).
-Students will be required to pass their MSc in order to progress to their research degree studies.
+- (a) apply for the +4 (research degree) part of their studies about 6-9 months prior to the start of research studies date (e.g. a research degree admissions application should be submitted in January to March for entry in September), and - (b) pass their Master's programme order to progress to their research degree studies with MRC LID funding.